 Copyright laws protect content creators

 Copyright laws indeed protect bloggers, content creators, and writers.
-This a legal protection of an original made work also called intellectual property or IP.
+This is the legal protection of an original made work also called intellectual property or IP.
 For content creators or bloggers, your blog posts are also protected and so as your other creations such as your ebooks, music, videos, software, podcasts, and photos.
 Just make sure that you are the creator of your works.
 The way your ideas are expressed can be protected.
 Although, they can’t be copyrighted.
 To have it copyrighted, your content must be in its final form.
 This means that your post is already entitled.
 “Baseball Statistics Expressed as Poetry” is an example.
 This is copyrightable but you know that neither baseball statistics nor poetry belongs solely to you.

 Should content creators register for copyright?